assulan/STRANDAligner/README.md

 W. A. Gale and K. W. Church.
 A program for aligning sentences in bilingual corpora.
 Computational Linguistics, 19:75-102, March 1993.

-* NOTE* You might need sudo permissions for some of the below steps.
+NOTE: You might need sudo permissions for some of the below steps.

 # Installation prerequisites
 * pip install numpy
 * pip install cython